hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 Specify `start_time` and `end_time` in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) date format.
 The start time's date is the initial date that the window starts, and the end time is used for calculating duration.
 Specify `recurrence` in [RFC5545](https://tools.ietf.org/html/rfc5545#section-3.8.5.3) RRULE format, to specify when this recurs.
+UTC time should be used, since GKE returns this format, and will otherwise cause a permanent diff.

 Examples:
 ```